This product is no longer sold. We no longer update these help pages, so some information may be out of date.

 Task 3: Generate the Scan Assistant Credentials

-You can automatically generate the Scan Assistant credentials in the Cloud Risk Complete Console.
+You can generate the Scan Assistant credentials in the Cloud Risk Complete Console, or manually create them.
 When generating new Scan Assistant credentials, previous credentials are not automatically deleted.
 You can set up automatic certificate rotation or delete your old credentials.

 Windows credentials are not necessary to use with the Scan Assistant